batden/erode/README.md

 # erode

-Please use this script to uninstall enlightenment 24 and related apps.
+**Use this script to uninstall enlightenment 24 and related apps.**

 First, clone this repository: